 EAP students who are Canadian citizens and permanent residents are eligible to receive a \$500.00 bursary.
+Students may receive the award more than once throughout the EAP program, but only once per term.

-EAP COMPLETION SCHOLARSHIP
+FAP COMPLETION SCHOLARSHIP

 EAP students who have completed the Advanced level of the EAP program and will be continuing into full-time undergraduate or graduate studies are eligible to receive a \$500.00 scholarship.
 Scholarships are awarded on the basis of work ethic, attitude, and academic achievement.